sphars/spencerharston.com/src/now.md

 _All Systems Red_ by Martha Wells.
 I've heard nothing but good things about this series.

-_Billy Summers_ by Stephen King
+_The Wild Robot Escapes_ by Peter Brown

 _See also my [/books page](/books/) for all my reading activity._

 ## Watching

-_The Residence_ on Netflix, with later seasons of _Brooklyn 99_ as a background show.
+_Andor_ season 2, with later seasons of _Young Sheldon_ as a background show.

 ## Playing